The Minto Pyramid Principle: A Proven Framework for Crystal Clear Writing

 If you’re wondering how we ordered our main points, we approximated how much our audience would value each takeaway and ranked them from most helpful to least helpful.
 If this were a story, however, we would list our main points in chronological order.
 With the help of something like an article summary generator, we could quickly and easily summarize the key points of an article, regardless of its length or complexity.

-2. At the Section Level
+2. At the section level

 Just like the structure of an article, each section will cover its own “what,” “why,” and “how” in that exact order.